Getting started with Angel Investing

 What are the tax benefits when investing?

-The UK government have some brilliant schemes in place to make investing in early-stage companies a more attractive and rewarding opportunity.
+The UK government have some brilliant tax schemes in place to make investing in early-stage companies a more attractive and rewarding opportunity.
 Here are the two schemes you need to be aware of:

 1. SEIS (Seed Enterprise Investment Scheme) relates to companies that are very early stage and have only been trading for up to 3 years.
 This scheme provides the investor with 50% of their investment amount in a company back in tax-relief, as long as you have paid it.
 For example, if you invest £100,000 in an SEIS eligible company you can claim to get 50% of that investment back in tax-relief (in this case that’s £50,000).
 This means that even if your investment was to fall in value by 50% you have broken even.